-8. Open Settings from File Explorer
+9. Open Settings from File Explorer

-That will do the trick.
+That does the trick.

-9. Pin the Settings app to the Windows 10 Start Menu or the taskbar
+10. Pin the Settings app to the Windows 10 Start Menu or the taskbar

 If you use the Settings app a lot, it might be a good idea to pin its shortcut to the Windows 10 taskbar or the Start Menu.
 To do that, open the Start Menu and locate the Settings shortcut.
 Then, right-click or tap and hold its icon.
 A menu is opened.
 Here, select "Pin to Start" or "More -> Pin to taskbar," depending on where you want the Settings shortcut placed.

-10. Open Settings from the Control Panel
+14. Open Settings from the Control Panel